S Club 7 singer Paul Cattermole dies age 46 – KION546

 By Christian Edwards, CNN

-Paul Cattermole, from British pop group S Club 7, has died at the age of 46, weeks after the pop group announced a major reunion tour.
+S Club 7 singer Paul Cattermole has died at the age of 46, weeks after the British pop group announced a major reunion tour.

 “We are truly devastated by the passing of our brother Paul,” Cattermole’s bandmates said in a post on Twitter Friday.